 In order to fulfill that mission, OHRAB has developed a strategic plan to guide its endeavors for the next three years.
 This plan focuses on key areas where members believe OHRAB can make the most significant impact.
 The goals, objectives, and actions outlined in the plan will build on past achievements and address areas where more concentrated efforts are needed.
 Annual reviews will allow OHRAB to revise and refine the plan and reevaluate priorities.

 Goal 1.
-Increase digital literacy and citizen engagement with Ohio’s past, contemporary and future historical records.
+Increase citizen engagement with Ohio’s historical records.

-Objective A: Strengthen statewide awareness and appreciation of Ohio’s archival materials.
+Objective A: Strengthen statewide awareness and support of Ohio’s historical records and archival collections.

-Action 4: Publicly recognize archival programs for significant achievements in the management, preservation, access, advocacy, and use of Ohio’s heritage of knowledge contained in its records and develop guidelines for Achievement Award recipients to capitalize on their award through the promotion of their archives.
+Action 4: Present OHRAB Achievement Awards recognizing archival programs that have made significant achievements in the management, preservation, access, advocacy and use of Ohio historical records.
+Develop guidelines for Achievement Award recipients to capitalize on their award through the promotion of their archives.

-Action 2: Create a “Why Records Management Matters” campaign directed toward both state officials and the public to educate about the benefits of well funded records management and preservation programs.
+Action 2: Create a “Why Electronic Records Management Matters” campaign directed toward both state lawmakers and the public to educate about the benefits of well-funded electronic records management and preservation programs.

 Objective A: Increase the number and quality of grant applications to the NHPRC from Ohio’s repositories.

-Action 1: Promote and share information about NHRPC grant opportunities through archival and records management listservs, regional archival association meetings, and other methods of advocacy.
+Action 1: Promote and share information about NHPRC grant opportunities through archival and records management listservs, regional archival association meetings and other methods of advocacy.

 Action 2: Encourage prospective grant applicants to contact OHRAB for advice and recommendations prior to submitting applications to the NHPRC.

-Objective B: Seek funding for records preservation and access in Ohio repositories.
+Objective B: Seek funding for historical records preservation and access in Ohio repositories.

-Action: Apply for funding from the NHPRC to administer a re-grant program for projects that improve the preservation of records and/or online access to records.
+Action 1: Apply for funding from the NHPRC to administer a re-grant program for projects that improve the preservation of and access to Ohio historical records.